tldr-pages/tldr/pages/common/gdalbuildvrt.md

 # gdalbuildvrt

-> Build Virtual Datasets from a list of existing datasets
+> Build Virtual Datasets from a list of existing datasets.

 > More information: <https://gdal.org/programs/gdalbuildvrt.html>.